Wellfc/arithmetic-calculator/README.md

 # arithmetic-calculator
-This code creates an arithmetic calculator that can perform addition, subtraction, multiplication, and division of two numbers.
+An arithmetic calculator that can perform addition, subtraction, multiplication, and division of two numbers.
 Below is a Demo and how to understand and use the code.

 ### Demo